HyebinLim/Master_Thesis/README.md

 #### Included
-A code for master thesis
+- A code for master thesis.

 #### Overview
-- Topic modeling analysis on Reddit fan posts related to K-pop groups.
+- Topic modeling analysis on Reddit fan posts related to K-pop groups
-- Comparison between popular and less popular K-pop groups' fan topics.
+- Comparison between popular and less popular K-pop groups' fan topics
-- Insights into the dynamics of fan engagement and discourse on Reddit.
+- Insights into the dynamics of fan engagement and discourse on Reddit

+---
 Author : Hyebin Lim

 Organization : University of Zurich